Updated and revised by Jennifer Gracey, Web Content Strategist & Writer on 06/15/2023

 Some industries and locations are very competitive.

-For example, in Anchorage, Alaska, in the legal industry, we have experienced cost-per-clicks as high as $50!
-Unless our client is making a massive profit off each customer they bring in, we would not recommend Google advertising at a CPC this high.
+For example, in the legal industry in Anchorage, Alaska, we’ve seen cost-per-clicks as high as $50!
+In cases like this, unless our client makes a massive profit off each customer they bring in, we wouldn’t recommend Google advertising at a CPC this high.

 In other industries and locations, you have an excellent chance of “making it” among the Google ads.
-Here are some commonly searched terms in the U.S. mental health industry:
+Here are some commonly searched terms in the U.S. for mental health professionals by industry:

 |Keyword||Average Monthly Searches||Competition||Page Bid (Low Range)||Page Bid (High Range)|